 Log in with your NetID.
-Let us know in Circulation (email@example.com; 34086) if you're having any trouble.
+Let us know (email@example.com; 34086) if you're having any trouble.

-You can renew the books that are checked out to you via your library account (see above), or by contacting us at the Circulation Desk in person, by email (firstname.lastname@example.org), or over the phone (206.543.4086).
-Overdue and Reference Area materials need to come back to us in person before we can renew them.
+You can renew the books that are checked out to you via your library account (see above), or by contacting us at the Info Desk in person, by email (firstname.lastname@example.org), or over the phone (206.543.4086).
+Overdue materials need to come back to us in person before we can renew them.